samisquires/dig-eg-gaz.github.io/_pages/how-to/blogging-instructions.md

 ## 4. Write a post in markdown and add images

+You will write your text using [Markdown](https://en.wikipedia.org/wiki/Markdown), a very simple markup language but a different one from xml, which you are using for the newspaper pages.
+Here's a [tutorial](http://www.markdowntutorial.com/) and here's a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Aim for at least 200 words, but it's fine if you write more.
 Integrate some links into your post, and use an image or two.

 ## 5. Working with images